What Happens to Your Siding During Winter

 It's Time to Protect Your Siding

-Winter can have a number of negative effects on siding.
-To protect your siding from winter damage, it is important to take proactive maintenance measures, such as:
+Winter can have several adverse effects on siding.
+To protect your siding from winter damage, it is essential to take proactive maintenance measures, such as:

 • Inspect your siding regularly for any signs of damage.